bcgov/api-specs/geocoder/AddressExchangeSchema.md

 An address can have rooftop, vehicle access, and other locations.
 Units within buildings and buildings within complexes can have their own rooftop and vehicle access locations (e.g., townhouse units within a complex, buildings within a campus).

+Buildings, complexes, outdoor areas, and any other site that can be assigned an address can also have its own footprint.

 ## Example 1 - A house with a single civic number and no units
 37 Olympia Ave, Victoria, BC